llmrisks/llmrisks.github.io/src/content/post/class0.md

 week 2 by Sunday, 27 August and have materials ready for posting by the next Wednesday.

 The teams have been posted at [https://github.com/llmrisks/discussions/blob/main/teams.md](https://github.com/llmrisks/discussions/blob/main/teams.md) (visible only to the class).
+Everyone should have gotten an invite to the github organization, but if not please check with me.